sniffy/sniffy/DEVELOPMENT.md

 4. Sniffy uses `Unsafe.throwException` functionality to throw original exception.
 5. Sniffy uses `Polyglog` for logging exception which also provides convenient "log once" functionality in addition to dependency-free facade over logging systems and facades.

+## Static Code Analysis

+Annotation from JSR305 (`@Nonnull` and `@Nullable` specifically) are used to facilitate static code analysis and achieve null-safety.
+Another useful annotations are `@SuppressWarnings({"Convert2Diamond"})` which are placed on majority of production classes since target platfrom is Java 1.6 while IDE will most likely work in Java 1.8 source mode.

+Adding static code analysis (for example for fighting NPE) is in the roadmap yet.

 ## Logging

 TBD